wuqunfei/ai-hedge-fund/app/README.md

 ### Prerequisites

 - Node.js and npm for the frontend
-- Python 3.8+ and Poetry for the backend
+- Python 3.8+ and uv for the backend

 ### Installation